Faculty of Human Life Science

 |Fourth year||Social Welfare, Exercise Physiology, Food and Health, Molecular Pathological Nutrition (Lab), School Lunch Hygiene (Lab), General Seminar II, Graduate Research|

 A distinctive feature of this department is that graduates can work in a wide range of professions using their expertise as administrative dietitians.
 Possibilities include nutrition administration at government agencies, clinical nutrition in hospitals, nutrition education in communities and schools, nutrition management at businesses and welfare facilities, and research/education at educational institutions.

 Specialists engaged in the development of children.
 In the Department of Pedology, students learn theory relating to children through a comprehensive curriculum, and develop practical skills via early engagement in volunteer activities, training, and interaction with children.
 We also have a full range of measures to aid graduates in finding careers in areas such as teaching and civil service.

 Childhood Education Course

-This course is designed for students who want to become elementary school teachers.
-Many classes "instructional methods" are available to help equip students with a wealth of practical skills.
+This course is suitable for students wishing to become elementary school or kindergarten teachers.
+Many classes cover teaching methods, so graduates can be teachers with extensive practical skills.